AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 ## Docker

 The AO Shared Service Library is available as a docker image.
-This allows developers to get a fully functional build environment with a single command, and offers a head-start on making production docker files.
-Docker is the recommended method of deployment for Services, as it allows for easy horizontal scaling.
+This allows developers to get a fully functional build environment with a single command, and offers a head-start on making application docker files.

 ### Setup